Treehouse of Horror XXXV

-"Treehouse of Horror XXXV", titled onscreen as "El Treehouse Del Horror XXXV", is the fifth episode of the thirty-sixth season of the American animated television series The Simpsons, and the 773rd episode overall, it aired in the United States on Fox on November 3, 2024.
-It is the 35th Treehouse of Horror episode, and, like the other Treehouse of Horror episodes, consists of three self-contained segments: "The Information Rage" (a parody of Pacific Rim), "The Fall of the House of Monty" (a parody of The Fall of the House of Usher), and "Denim" (a parody of Venom).
-The episode was written by Matt Selman, Dan Vebber, and Rob LaZebnik and directed by Timothy Bailey.
+"Treehouse of Horror XXXV" is the fifth episode of the thirty-sixth season of the American animated television series The Simpsons.
+The 773rd episode overall, it aired in the United States on the Fox Network on November 3, 2024.
+It is the 35th Treehouse of Horror special, and, like the others, consists of three Halloween-themed self-contained segments, one of each being written by Matt Selman, Dan Vebber, and Rob LaZebnik.
+The entire episode was directed by Timothy Bailey.